Atlanta OTP vs. ITP

 Enter Avalon, Halycon, Vickery and Downtown Alpharetta to name the most recent to dot the North Atlanta OTP landscape.
 They are gorgeous high-end residential real estate options that are shining examples of live/work/play communities.
 They offer a balanced mix of townhomes, condos and single family homes surrounded by business, entertainment, shopping, dining, and culture.

 These modern, mixed use developments are just one example of how OTP in Atlanta has evolved into what is being called the New Urbanism.
 The great news is that you don’t have to live in one of these to take full advantage of their offerings.
 Their businesses, entertainment, shopping and dining are available to everyone OTP.
 Essentially, OTP has evolved to offer everything to homebuyers that was previously sacrificed by a move to OTP.

 In some cases, there are areas also now being referred to as exurban (an area known as a region beyond the suburbs, where not many homes are built).
 This movement is typically motivated by the desire for a larger home with more undeveloped surrounding space.
 Shopping, dining are available but not outside the front door, and that’s what is preferred.

-Bonnie has worked with several clients making the exurban move.
-Expect this movement to continue as more people continue to work from home.
+We have worked with several clients making the exurban move.
+Expect this trend to continue as remote work remains popular.

 I believe, first and foremost, that Atlanta is one of the greatest places to live in our country.
 Easy access to mountains, and beaches, and the busiest airport in the US offering direct flights EVERYWHERE (and cheaply, what with the competition) so close by.